Stay European is a UK-based grassroots campaign working to regain the rights British people lost through Brexit – in any way that we can.

 It is an independent campaign, not set up by any pre-existing pro-European group, but hoping to work collaboratively with all.
-Stay European was established in January 2020 and gathered over 100,000 supporters in its first week.
-The campaign is run by volunteers and has no staff members.
+Stay European was established in January 2020 and has gathered over 150,000 supporters so far.

-Hannah Furse is an International Relations student at the University of Sussex.
+Hannah is an International Relations student at the University of Sussex.
 She says: “Most of my friends are European and I’m hoping to study in Europe next year – a terrific opportunity Brexit may eliminate.
 I think we owe it to each other and future generations to try and stay as close with Europe as we can.”

-Alex Agnew is a Physics student at the University of Birmingham and a freelance graphic designer.
+Alex is a Physics student at the University of Birmingham and a freelance graphic designer.
 He says: “I am excited to support Stay European as I hope the campaign can reach across the political spectrum and bring together those who wish to recognise their shared European identity.”

-Oliver Tucker, 17, is a student currently in Exeter and due to start studying Geography at UCL in September.
+Oliver is a student currently in Exeter and due to start studying Geography at UCL in September.
 He is active in Labour politics, political debating and anti-poverty campaigning.
 As a young person he wants to retain European citizenship.

-Nicola Claire has been an educator for 40 years, including as headteacher in schools in the UK and mainland Europe.
+Nicola has been an educator for 40 years, including as headteacher in schools in the UK and mainland Europe.
 She is also an apprenticeship assessor and volunteers for a range of organisations.
 She would like to continue to be a citizen of the European family of nations.